whaakman/azure-docs.nl-nl/articles/iot-edge/tutorial-deploy-function.md

                    if (messageBody != null && messageBody.machine.temperature > temperatureThreshold)
                    {
-                       // Send the message to the output as the temperature value is greater than the threashold. var filteredMessage = new Message(messageBytes);
+                       // Send the message to the output as the temperature value is greater than the threshold. var filteredMessage = new Message(messageBytes);
                        // Copy the properties of the original message into the new Message object. foreach (KeyValuePair<string, string> prop in messageReceived.Properties)
                        {filteredMessage.Properties.Add(prop.Key, prop.Value);}
                        // Add a new property to the message to indicate it is an alert. filteredMessage.Properties.Add("MessageType", "Alert");
                        // Send the message.
                        await output.AddAsync(filteredMessage);
                        logger.LogInformation("Info: Received and transferred a message with temperature above the threshold");
                    }